haorenfsa/milvus-sql-proxy/Readme.md

 # milvus-sql-proxy
 Milvus SQL Proxy is a proxy service that translates SQL queries into Milvus grpc requests.
 Make integration with milvus easier.

+It's still in early alpha stage.

-## What we want to implements
+## What we want to implement

-use MySQL protocol to connect to & operate Milvus
+To use MySQL protocol to connect to & operate [Milvus](https://milvus.io/)

 ```sql
 -- create database